© [Damir] /Adobe Stock

 Information landlords must now provide about their properties.

-For many Cincinnatians, covering first month’s rent plus a deposit can be a tricky task.
-Cincinnati City Council has heard, understands, and passed an ordinance to help.
+Residents of Cincinnati have a few more options.
 On January 15, 2020, a modification was added to Landlord-Tenant Relationships, stating landlords with 25 units or more are now required to accept a renters deposit in one of three ways:

 1. Rental security insurance that satisfies the following criteria: